emulable/goodfaith/README.md

 ---

-## ⚠️ What Good-Faith Doesn't Handle
+## ⚠️ What Good-Faith Might Not Be As Useful For

 🟡 **Trivial preferences** — Ice cream flavors, aesthetic choices, matters of pure taste